openharmony/docs/en/device-dev/kernel/kernel-small-basic-process-process.md

     A process may change from the Running state to the Ready state in either of the following scenarios:

     1. After a process with a higher priority is created or restored, processes will be scheduled.
 The process with the highest priority in the Ready queue will change to the Running state, and the originally running process will change from the Running state to the Ready state.
-    2. If a process has the  **LOS\_SCHED\_RR**  scheduling policy and shares the same priority with another process in the Ready state, this process will change from the Running state to the Ready state after its time slices are used up, and the other process with the same priority will change from the Ready state to the Running state.
+    2. If scheduling policy for a process is  **LOS\_SCHED\_RR**  and its priority is the same as that of another process in the Ready state, this process will change from the Running state to the Ready state after its time slices are used up, and the other process with the same priority will change from the Ready state to the Running state.

 -   Running→Zombies: